vipervit/wuhan-stats/README.md

 The app uses smptlib and needs to have access to an email account.
 The password for the account is retrieved from the keychain on the local machine using popular Python 'keyring' package.
 All email attributes are provided as CLI keys.
-For example, let's say 'gmail' account in the computer's keychain references Gmail user account.
-The app will retrieve the password for the account based on command line parameters '-s gmail' and '-u <Gmail user id>'.
+For example, let's say 'gmail' account in the computer's keychain references to Gmail user account called 'foo'.
+The app will retrieve the password for the account based on command line parameters '-s gmail' and '-u foo'.

 ## To run: